picrin-scheme/picrin/docs/libs.rst

 Note that dictionary is not a weak map; if you are going to make a highly memory-consuming program with dictionaries, you should know that dictionaries keep their bound objects and never let them free until you explicitly deletes bindings.

+- **(make-dictionary)**

+  Returns a newly allocated empty dictionary.

 - **(dictionary . plist)**

-  Returns a newly allocated empty dictionary.
-The dictionary is initialized with the content of plist.
+  Returns a dictionary initialized with the content of plist.

 - **(dictionary? obj)**